logan272/bi-fraction/README.md

 ### Arbitrary Precision

-When doing math operations that produce irrational numbers or converting a Fraction to other representations such as strings or numbers, bi-fraction offers the "arbitrary precision and magnitude" feature.
+When doing math operations that produce irrational numbers or converting a Fraction to other representations such as strings or numbers, bi-fraction offers you "arbitrary precision".
 This means that you have the freedom to specify the desired precision, enabling you to obtain as many precision as needed.

 ### Rounding Considerations

-bi-fraction support the same 9 rounding modes as in [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [decimal.js](https://github.com/MikeMcl/decimal.js). bi-fraction is built on top of native JS bigint and it excels at representing numbers without requiring rounding in rational math operations (e.g., `add`, `sub`, `mul`, `div`).
-Since rational numbers can be represented precisely with fraction numbers, rounding is only necessary when performing operations that produce irrational numbers (e.g., `sqrt`, `sin`, `cos`) or converting fractions to other representations.
+bi-fraction support 9 rounding modes as in [bignumber.js](https://github.com/MikeMcl/bignumber.js) and [decimal.js](https://github.com/MikeMcl/decimal.js).
+Since rational numbers can be represented precisely with fraction numbers, rational math operations (e.g., `add`, `sub`, `mul`, `div`) never incur the rounding overhead.
+Rounding is only necessary when performing operations that produce irrational numbers (e.g., `sqrt`, `sin`, `cos`) or converting fractions to other representations.

 ## Error Handling